-Many PT’s have dreams of becoming an owner and opening their own clinic.
+Many physical therapists’ have dreams of becoming a practice owner and opening their own clinic.
 Some may have their first clinic established and want to expand into more locations.
 They gain experience, and then think “I can do this.”
 It is true that anyone can own a business and start down the path of freedom.
 However, how do you ensure that your business will be successful?

 First think about the patient demographic you are going for (athletes, pediatrics, geriatrics, etc…).
 Then, ensure your location and the environment inside sends the message you want to convey.
 Every one of the start-ups we have worked with at MEG has been successful because they understand how to tap into the power of their patients as marketing agents.
 The patients you treat will become walking billboards by telling their friends, family members, doctors and others about their successful physical therapy experience.
 When your entire office displays a patient advocate attitude and ensures every patient is winning from evaluation to discharge, the number of internal referrals will skyrocket.

 The Right Systems

 You need systems in place to ensure the operations of your business.
 Systems such as:

 - Business Strategic Plan

 - Bonus System

 These systems are essential to the success of your business as each has a unique purpose.
 For example: the Policy and Procedure Manual is a “Rules of the Road” tool that owners use to set employee expectations in the clinic while enabling managers to hold their employees accountable.
 If the above systems are established and well understood by the team, this usually creates an efficient, compliant, and smooth running organization.

 An Owner Mindset